kokkos/pykokkos/CONTRIBUTING.md

 | `views: add support for rank-3 layouts` | `Updates to the views module` |
 | `ci: pin black version to 25.12.0` | `black` |

+[!TIP]
+If you are not sure what module name to choose, just add the name of the Lowest Common Ancestor (LCA) directory of the changed file (for example, you changed `pykokkos/core/compiler` and `pykokkos/core/visitor/visitor_util.py`.
+The LCA here is `core`---use it as a module name.
+Avoid changes that involve multiple directories under `pykokkos/` (e.g., `pykokkos/interface` and `pykokkos/core`) in one PR.

 ### Description

 Every pull request must include a description that gives reviewers and future contributors enough context to understand the goal and major changes **before** reading the code.
 A good description covers: